SamCB/nvim_settings/README.md

 Note, do _not_ add the `plug#begin` or `plug#end` statements to this file.

+[Coc](https://github.com/neoclide/coc.nvim) has its own config JSON file.
+Configuration of that is left as an exercise for the user.
+Details can be found [here](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file).
+Use the command `:CocConfig` to open the file.

 ## Some commands:

 | Key | Command |